 Our strategic plan directs our efforts, and also provides legitimacy for our work.
 As neither the Director of Assessment nor Assistant Director have authority over department chairs and deans, we can leverage the strategic plan as the rationale for change.
 Another important task of the assessment committee was the creation and adoption of an institution-wide rubric to evaluate assessment plans and practices.

 In our first few years, our communication with faculty focused on developing a common language for discussing student learning, communicating campus expectations for reporting on program-level learning outcomes, and sharing structural changes relating to assessment.
 One of those changes was to link program assessment to the curriculum committee.
 Curricular proposals to create or revise programs require an attached assessment plan scoring at least a two (out of 4) on the institutional rubric to move onto the curriculum committee’s agenda.
-This provides incentive for departments to finish or improve plans from their initial attempt.
-Additionally, faculty serving on the curriculum committee see different examples of assessment plans and take ideas back to their departments..
+This provides an incentive for departments to finish or improve plans from their initial attempt.
+Additionally, faculty serving on the curriculum committee see different examples of assessment plans and take ideas back to their departments.

 A second structural change involved our 53 institution-wide learning objectives.
 Aggregating data to report in meaningful ways on 53 objectives was impossible, as most of the statements were aspirational instead of behavioral.
 Additionally, most of the 53 statements were double- and triple-barreled, connecting to different learning expressed in another one of the statements.